 Smog and pollution in towns and cities contain many harmful chemicals and particles which an anti pollution mask for running can protect you against.

 - In towns and cities there is a higher concentration of exhaust fumes and with the population growing and more cars on the road, these fumes are likely to increase.
 While these fumes often don’t smell very nice, exposure to them can also result in health problems.
-Exhaust fumes contain carbon dioxide and inhaling this can cause symptoms resembling a cold.
-At higher concentrations it can also cause dizziness and nausea.
-Exhaust emissions also contain hydrocarbons and nitrogen oxide which can cause headaches and nausea and they can also be linked to more serious illnesses.
-The filtration system on a pollution mask will filter out almost all of these gases, protecting you from the potentially harmful consequences.
+The filtration system on a Totobobo mask, for example, will filter out almost all of these exhaust fumes, protecting you from the potentially harmful consequences.

 - Pollution masks are also designed to block particulate matter, or PM.
 This includes any particles which are suspended in the air such as dust, pollen, soot and smoke and they can also be liquid matter such as steam and rain.
 PM is measured in microns, and the smaller the particulate matter, the smaller the number.
 The very fine particulate matter which cannot be seen by the naked eye, is considered by some reports to be the most dangerous.
 Exposure to these particles can trigger allergies and in high enough quantities can lead to other health problems too.